Egypt, Zimbabwe agree to boost cooperation in agriculture, infrastructure

 Egypt’s President Abdel Fattah Al-Sisi and President Emmerson Mnangagwa of Zimbabwe met on Tuesday and expressed their desire to strengthen their bilateral relations, especially in the fields of development cooperation.

-They agreed on the importance of developing cooperation in agriculture and agro-manufacturing projects, maximizing the use of livestock and fish resources, and ensuring food security for Egypt and Zimbabwe.
+They agreed on the importance of developing cooperation in agriculture and agro-manufacturing projects, maximizing the use of livestock and fish resources, and ensuring food security for both countries.
 They also discussed cooperation in various infrastructure sectors to provide joint development opportunities.

-The meeting took place during Mnangagwa’s visit to Egypt, where he attended the third intra-African Trade Fair (IATF).
-Zimbabwe’s President praised the remarkable development renaissance that he witnessed in Egypt and expressed his country’s aspiration to benefit from the Egyptian experiences.
+The meeting took place during Mnangagwa’s visit to Egypt, where he attended the third intra-African Trade Fair.
+Mnangagwa praised the remarkable development renaissance that he witnessed in Egypt and expressed his country’s aspiration to benefit from the Egyptian experiences.

 The two presidents also discussed ways to enhance joint African action, especially in light of the challenges posed by the international crises and the need to expand intra-African trade.
-The leaders of Egypt and Zimbabwe stressed the pivotal role of the African Continental Free Trade Area (AfCFTA) in advancing comprehensive development efforts in the continent.
+They stressed the pivotal role of the African Continental Free Trade Area (AfCFTA) in advancing comprehensive development efforts in the continent.

 In a separate meeting, President Al-Sisi met with Prime Minister Mostafa Madbouly and Minister of Supply and Internal Trade Ali Al-Mosilhi.
 He was briefed on the government’s efforts to provide basic goods to citizens and to maintain a sufficient reserve of them despite the successive international crises.